minionrt/orca/ARCHITECTURE.md

 ## Overview

-This agent fetches tasks from the minion API, clones target repositories, and executes requested changes using LLM-powered tools.
+This agent fetches tasks from the minion API, clones target repositories, and executes requested changes using LLM-controlled tools.

 ## Core Modules